mariannazhang/PowerPoint-auto-coding/readme.md

 * Note: if you rename a macro, you'll need to relink the buttons that used to reference that macro to that macro.

 In VBA (PowerPoint > Developer > Visual Basic)
-5. In the left-hand Project Manager sidebar, click Module 1 to bring up the main code, and customized the setup macro as desired.
+5. In the left-hand Project Manager sidebar, click "Module 1" to bring up the main code, and customize the setup macro as desired.
-6. In the left-hand Project Manager sidebar, click UserForm to customize the userform associated with setup.
+6. In the left-hand Project Manager sidebar, click "UserForm" to customize the userform associated with setup.
-7. If you are on a Mac, edit the filepath in SaveToExcel to Mac filepath syntax.
+7. If you are on a Mac, edit the filepath in the SaveToExcel macro to Mac filepath syntax.

-****RUNNING****
+# Running participants
 - Make sure Excel data sheet is closed so PowerPoint can edit it.
 - For macros that don't auto-advance, DO NOT click button twice.
 Afer clicking, advance slide manually by clicking elsewhere!
 Otherwise you'll get a double-recorded response that may bump subsequent responses out of range of the array.
 - If you use 2 monitors, pop-ups will appear on whichever window you click the button.
 So if you click on the non-shared screen, pop-up will appear on non-shared screen.
 - You may run multiple participants in the same PowerPoint session, since the code will autoreset RESPONSES when setting up.

-****EDITING THE VBA CODE****
+# Editing the VBA code
+- Open VBA: PowerPoint > Developer > Visual Basic

 - Remember to always declare your variables ("Dim", "Public", or "Private") before you initialize them.
 - VBA does not automatically wrap your code.
 Add " _ " (space _ space) at the end of a line to continue code on the next line.
 Or write your code in a code editor like Atom (File > Settings > Packages > install language-vba for VBA syntax highlighting)
 - Comment your code! ' begins a comment.